OctoMind-dev/debugtopus/README.md

-# debugtopus  🐙💻
+# debugtopus  🐙 💻

+Hey!
+We use AI agent to auto-generate, host and run AI-generated end-to-end tests in standard Playwright code in the cloud.
+We work on both staging and production, as long as we can access the website.

+Whether you want to make sure you didn't break a new build or use the e2e tests for synthetic monitoring, we offer a fast and easy way to QA your web app.
+Here some [info](https://www.octomind.dev/?utm_source=github&utm_medium=debugtopus&utm_campaign=rm) on that and more in the [docs](https://www.octomind.dev/docs?utm_source=github&utm_medium=debugtopus&utm_campaign=rm).

-Tool to run your octomind tests against a local instance of your app.
+We created Debugtopus to help you pinpoint the bug if a test goes red.
+It's a tool to run Octomind tests against a local instance of your app.

 ## Installation